snyball/hawck/README.md

 Your Lua scripts will work on Wayland, X11, and every WM/DE you throw at them, as well as console ttys.

-The ultimate goal of the project is to serve as a user-friendly Linux alternative to AutoHotkey, but this time with a sane scripting language.

 Common concrete use cases:

 - Rebind caps lock to ctrl or escape: